Meet a polio programme worker fighting COVID-19 in Afghanistan

 Seven months since Afghanistan’s first COVID-19 case, women like Nasrin sustain the response.

 “I chose to continue to do public health awareness during the COVID-19 pandemic.
-I wanted to help save people’s lives and continue to serve my people,” says Nasrin Ahmadi, a polio worker and volunteer for the COVID-19 response in Mazar, Balkh province.
+I wanted to help save people’s lives and continue to serve my people,” says Farida, a polio worker and volunteer for the COVID-19 response.